Genetic testing is a popular way to get information on your ancestry. It can also alert you to possible disease risks.

-In a study published in the journal Genetics in Medicine, Stephany Tandy-Connor, an Ambry Genetics cancer counseling supervisor, said that 40 percent of health-related genetic variants analyzed in the at-home test data turned out to be incorrect.
+In a published in the journal Genetics in Medicine, Stephany Tandy-Connor, an Ambry Genetics cancer counseling supervisor, said that 40 percent of health-related genetic variants analyzed in the at-home test data turned out to be incorrect.

 “Such a high rate of false positives in this particular study was unexpected,” said Tandy-Connor.
 “While [direct-to-consumer test] results may lead to healthy changes in lifestyle or diet, these could also result in unwarranted emotions, including anxiety when someone obtains unexpected information, inaccurate information, or disappointment when receiving a lack of comprehensive diagnostic analysis.”

 The findings were based on an analysis of data from 49 at-home tests sent by consumers to Ambry for confirmation testing.

 In some cases, the study said, the errors were made in the tests.
 In others, the analysis by third-party companies was faulty.